London in Two Days: A Museum & Theater Itinerary for Art Lovers

 Lunch and the Museum of the Home

-The sun shone brilliantly as I walked across the Thames, pausing to take shots of iconic Saint Paul’s Cathedral and the incredibly modern skyline.
+The sun shone brilliantly as I walked across the Thames, pausing to take shots of Saint Paul’s Cathedral and the incredibly modern skyline.
 London sure has changed since I first visited in 1970!

 I stopped at a Wagamama (Asian-inspired chain restaurant) for a quick lunch that turned into a very long lunch because my order was forgotten.
 When finally I got it, the server had the good grace to not charge me.
 Needless to say, I won’t be back!